graphprotocol/research/specs/graph-protocol-hybrid-network/read-interface/README.md

 ## Type system

-The precise set of values that needs to be supported still needs to be finalized, but the type system will need to at least allow for strings, ints, bigints, bigdecimals, and byte strings as primitive types.
+The precise set of values that needs to be supported still needs to be finalized, but the type system will need to at least allow for strings, ints, bigints, bigdecimals, and byte strings as primitive types.([Tracking issue](https://github.com/graphprotocol/graph-node/issues/1096))

 Composite types are homogenous arrays and maps whose keys are strings and whose values are any value allowed by this type system.